WillGoad/frontend-challenge/README.md

 Develop the Movie Details page so it takes an IMBD ID and returns details in a meaningful way.

+Testing

+1. Removing Posterless films - I tried several different search terms and found some returned films without posters which looks very ugly.
+To address this I added a conditional in my Film.js component which stops them from appearing.

 Extra:

 1. What is the BEM methodology in CSS?